top of page

 Multiple studies show that with effective programming, progress and gains can be made by training just twice a week.
 Once a week can be productive if you're an absolute beginner.
 But that single day is going to be pretty intense.

 More is not necessarily better.
-Two to three times a week is the minimal effective dose.
+Two to three times a week is a safe bet for strength training.

 A Sample Minimalist Workout Routine